Musti4096/aws_devops_workshop/devops/hands-on/jenkins/jenkins-03-building-jenkins-pipeline/README.md

 - configure Jenkins Server on Docker on Amazon Linux 2 EC2 instance using Cloudformation Service.

+- integrate Jenkins jobs with Java, Maven and Git.

 - integrate Jenkins jobs with GitHub using Webhook.

 - build simple Jenkins pipelines.